FermiDirak/instabotjs/README.md

 # Instabot.js

-Instabot JS is an ethical instagram cli-based bot that empowers you to reposts memes from your favorite subreddit onto instagram!
+Instabot JS is an ethical instagram cli-based bot that empowers you to automate reposting memes from your favorite subreddit onto instagram!

 This Instagram cli will let you:
 * Reposting memes directly from Reddit